vladichimescu/msi-gs65-hackintosh/README.md

    - sudo rm /var/vm/sleepimage
    - sudo mkdir /var/vm/sleepimage
  - sudo pmset -a autopoweroff 0
-* using optimus requires mac OS compatible version of nvidia drivers to be installed and starting with **config.dgpu.plist** (drop table 'SSDT-DDGPU.aml' in Clover GUI as DisabledAML doesn't seem to work for now)
 * disable touchpad when mouse is present by checking **Ignore built-in trackpad...** in **System Preferences: Accessibility**
-* after install, set **Timeout: 0** in config.plist for fast boot
+* set **Timeout: 0** in config.plist for fast boot
-* if running Windows as dual boot, sync time with [RealTimeIsUniversal]
+* sync time in Windows as dual boot with [RealTimeIsUniversal]
+* using optimus requires mac OS compatible version of nvidia drivers to be installed
+* disabling nvidia dgpu with SSDT-DDGPU.aml (PEGP._OFF) or with boot arg **-wegnoegpu** will lead to usc-c video output failure

 ### resources:
 - clover forum: [insanelymac]